Firewall rule actions and priorities

 Log Only rules will only generate an event if the packet in question is not subsequently stopped by either:

 - a Deny rule, or

 - an Allow rule that excludes it.

 If the packet is stopped by one of those two rules, those rules will generate the Event and not the Log Only rule.
 If no subsequent rules stop the packet, the Log Only rule will generate an event.

 Deep Security firewall rules have both a rule action and a rule priority.
 Used in conjunction, these two properties allow you to create very flexible and powerful rule-sets.
 Unlike rule-sets used by other firewalls, which may require that the rules be defined in the order in which they should be run, Deep Security Firewall rules are run in a deterministic order based on the rule action and the rule priority, which is independent of the order in which they are defined or assigned.

 Each rule can have one of four actions.

-The priority context allows a User to successively refine traffic controls using deny/force allow combinations to achieve a greater flexibility.
-Within the same priority context, an allow rule can be negated with a deny rule, and a deny rule can be negated by a force allow rule.
+The priority context Allows a User to successively refine traffic controls using Deny and Force Allow rule combinations.
+Within the same priority context, an Allow rule can be negated with a Deny rule, and a Deny rule can be negated by a Force Allow rule.

 Rules are run in priority order from highest (Priority 4) to lowest (Priority 0).
 Within a specific priority level the rules are processed in order based on the rule action.
 The order in which rules of equal priority are processed is as follows: